brandonchinn178/graphql-client/graphql-client/README.md

 * `scalarsModule`: The module where custom GraphQL scalars should be exported.
   You may define the scalars in other modules, but you must re-export them in this module.
 If you're not using any custom scalars in your queries, this module can be empty (but must still exist).
-All GraphQL scalars must have a `FromJSON` instance.
+All GraphQL scalars must have `FromJSON` and `ToJSON` instances.

 ## Testing